 Estadio El Campín is located toward the north of the city of Bogotá at just over 5 kilometres from Bogotá’s historic city centre.
 The upscale areas around the Zona T (nightlife) and Parque de la 93 are located further north (3 to 8 kilometres).

-From the historic centre (e.g. stop Museo de Oro), first take bus F23 to stop Ricaurte, and then transfer to bus C31 to get to Campín.
+From the historic centre (e.g. stop Museo de Oro), first take bus F23 to stop Ricaurte, and then transfer to bus 4, 7, C30 or C31 to get to Campín.
 The complete journey takes about half an hour.

-From stop Héroes near the Zona T one can take a direct bus to the stadium (bus G5 or G11).
+From stop Héroes near the Zona T take the direct bus G11 to the stadium.
 The journey takes 10 to 15 minutes.
-These buses also work from stops further north.
+This bus also works from stops further north.

 Address: Estadio El Campín, Bogotá